 Yes.
 Florida is a “no-fault” state when it comes to motor vehicle accidents.
 This means you will get some money from your own insurance company, even if you were at fault.

 If your insurance doesn’t cover all of your losses, you can seek compensation from the at-fault party’s insurance company or you can file a lawsuit.
-If you’re at fault, you’ll still be able to recover some compensation as long as you are not completely responsible for the accident.
+If you’re at fault, you’ll still be able to recover some compensation as long as you are not mostly responsible for the accident.

-But, under Florida’s comparative fault statute, you’ll see a reduction in compensation by the percentage of fault attributed to you.
+But, under Florida’s modified comparative fault statute, you’ll see a reduction in compensation by the percentage of fault attributed to you.

 We’ll Fight to Recover Compensation For All of Your Truck Accident Injuries